nboldhq/docs/src/collaboration-templates/what-happens-if-a-template-is-updated.md

 We always have this question:

-> what if I change the Microsoft Teams Template, will it change all the Teams already created with this Template?.
+> what if I change the Microsoft Teams Template, will it change all the Teams already created with this Template?

 When you [build a Collaboration Template with nBold](/collaboration-templates/create-a-new-collaboration-template) there are two main parts: the original team that will be replicated and the associated governance policies.
 When a change is made to one of these two pieces, here is what won't affect or will affect the formerly created teams linked to the Template: